seankmartin/skm-foam/phd/07-03-2022-SOP-symposium.md

 - Looking into processing speed.
 - They use the digital questionnaire response time to measure processing speed, and they found that it was a good measure of processing speed (neureka).
-- Rhodri: Would companies use (misuse) this measure on questionaires to try and measure the "intelligence" of their workers or applicatants?
+- [QUESTION]: Would companies use (misuse) this measure on questionaires to try and measure the "intelligence" of their workers or applicatants?

 ## Graham King - "100 Babies: Lessons from Awake Infant fMRI at 2 months"